 3. Automated rent adjustment

-The COVID-19 pandemic forced thousands of businesses to adopt work-from-home policies, which remain popular.
+The COVID-19 pandemic forced thousands of businesses to adopt work-from-home policies, which remain popular today.
 Some companies have embraced a fully remote model of working.
 Other businesses are implementing hybrid work models.
 Using DeFi technology, these companies can save money by optimizing the way they rent out office space.

 With a blockchain-based data entry system, businesses can rent exactly the office space they need, for the exact length of time they need.
 Not a square foot more and not an hour longer.
 Businesses no longer have to rent an entire floor for a fixed length of time.
 Instead, businesses can reserve desks or square footage.
 The result?
 They pay a fraction of what they used to in rent.

 Setting up a rental agreement like this with a paper-based analog system would be nearly impossible.
 But DeFi for real estate eliminates the need for paper entirely.
 However, if you’re renting using a blockchain-based DeFi service, all of the information about your property usage is readily accessible — and ready to save you money.